YuvalWaitzman/Elevators-management-system/README.md

 5. The 'dequeue' reducer is called when a call is completed it's process.
 It removes the first call object from the callQueue array in the state.

 ## Instructions
--Make sure that redux tool kit is installed.
+- Make sure that redux tool kit is installed.
-- run "npm start" to start the app.
+- Run "npm start" to start the app.